yhshim/starter-hugo-academic/content/authors/admin/_index.md

   - Growth
   - Innovation
   - International Trade
+  - Development
 social: []
 organizations: []
 email: yhshim@uchicago.edu
 superuser: true
 highlight_name: true
 ---
 Welcome to my website!
-I am currently a fifth year Ph.D. student in Economics at the University of Chicago.
+I am currently a 6th year Ph.D. student in Economics at the University of Chicago.
+I will be on the job market during 2022-2023 academic year.

 Email : yhshim@uchicago.edu